eschulte/wilckenska/people/coco.md

 tags: person
 ---

-I investigate the role of REM sleep and effects of sleep apnea on cognition.
+Investigates the role of REM sleep and effects of sleep apnea on cognition.